Are Myths a Reliable Source of Information?

 There is another interpretation of myths where they are considered a poor version of history corrupted through the evolution of language.
-The corruption of language distorted the truth of the event or person and accounts for the absurdities and embellishments in the myth itself.
-Bernard Fontenelle (1657-1757) suggested in his essay, Of the Origin of Fables (1972) that myths are subject to degeneration when they are transmitted from one person to another.
+The corruption of language distorts the truth of the event or person and accounts for the absurdities and embellishments in the myth itself.
+Bernard Fontenelle (1657-1757) suggested in his essay, Of the Origin of Fables (1972), that myths are subject to degeneration when they are transmitted from one person to another.
 He also suggested that some Greek myths changed because people misunderstood words or rearranged the plot.

 Karl Marx and Mythology

 Even in societies where writing and literacy are commonplace, people may base their worldview on oral myths.
 Two examples are Marxist ideology and the Protestant and Roman Catholic communities of Northern Ireland.
 For Karl Marx (1818-1883), myth is used to identify ideological beliefs, which besides supernatural or mythical explanations, provide legitimacy.
 Marx laid the groundwork for myths to be used as a vehicle for cultural ideology.
 Marxist ideology has created utopian visions and an apocalyptic society, where classes of social revolt against wealthy capitalists to produce a communist paradise without a god.
 Political ideology could be replaced with the term mythology, especially in political discussions about capitalism and communism.